tyhho/OT-2_Protocols/README.md

 * *what* = 20 tubes of primers, each tube receives a different volume water.
 (This changes every time)
 * *how* = Transfer the water using the P300 single channel pipette.
 When dispensing, position the bottom of the tip 5 mm below the rim of the tube so that the same tip can be reused.
 (This never changes)

-Therefore, everything time we do primer resuspension we can reuse the protocol `PrimerResuspension.py`.
+Therefore, every time we do primer resuspension we can reuse the protocol `primer_resuspension.py`.
 We only need to designate the *paths* and *volumes*, and also the *deck layout* and if necessary, the *pipette setup*, but we do not change the *behavior* of the pipetting steps.

 ### Working out transfer paths and volumes

+When it comes to **paths** and **volumes**, say in the context of primer resuspension again, we think in terms of *what goes in what*:

+1. "Primer001 resuspended with 302 uL of water",
+2. "Primer002 resuspended with 259 ul of water", and etc.

+But the API doesn't care about the actual identities of the samples.
+It only cares about *from where to where*:

-When it comes to **paths** and **volumes**, we think in terms of "Primer001 resupended with 302 uL of water", "Primer002 resuspended with 259 ul of water", and etc. In the API we input "Transfer 302 uL from Slot 1, A1 (water) to Slot 2, A1 (primer tube)", "Transfer 259 uL from Slot 1, A1 to Slot 2, A2".
-We will handle that by the **InstructionWriter**.
-Instead of working out all the locations, we supply an **intuitive Excel spreadsheet** stating what samples are in what wells, and where the liquids should go as well as the volumes.
-The Instruction Writer than process these information and write out parasable instructions, like:
+1. "Transfer 302 uL from Slot 1, A1 (water) to Slot 2, A1 (primer tube)",
+2. "Transfer 259 uL from Slot 1, A1 to Slot 2, A2"

+The conversion from *what* to *where* is easy if you only have a few transfers, but it soon becomes mentally demanding as the number goes up.
+This is where the **InstructionWriter** comes into play.
+Instead of working out all the paths ourselves, we supply the InstructionWriter with an **intuitive Excel spreadsheet** stating what samples are in what wells, and where the liquids should go and the volumes.
+The InstructionWriter then process these information and write out parasable instructions, like:

 ```python
 "302$1_A1->2_A1", # = move 302 uL from slot 1 well A1 to slot 2 well A1